-Key Audit Matters How our Audit Addressed the Key Audit Matter Implementation of IFRS 9 'Financial Instruments' The Entity adopted the accounting standard IFRS 9 Financial Instruments' during the financial year.
-The standard replaces IAS 39 Financial Instruments: Recognition and Measurement' and makes major changes to the previous guidance on the classification and measurement of financial assets and also introduces an expected credit loss (ECL) model for the impairment of financial assets.
-Refer to notes 2 (c) and (e) Our audit procedures included among others: We reviewed and assessed the Entity's IFRS 9's Implementation Policy Document and compared it to the requirements of the standard.
+Key Audit Matters H How our Audit Addressed the Key Audit Matter Implementation of IFRS 9 'Financial Instruments' The Entity adopted the accounting standard IFRS 9 'Financial Instruments' during the financial year.
+The standard replaces IAS 39 'Financial Instruments: Recognition and Measurement' and makes major changes to the previous guidance on the classification and measurement of financial assets and also introduces an ECL model for the impairment of financial assets.
+Refer to note 2 (e) In definition of the impairment of the im Our audit procedures included among others: We reviewed and assessed the Entity's IFRS 9 implementation Policy Document and compared it to the requirements of the standard.
 We reviewed the Entity's methodology for calculating the ECL.
 In assessing the reasonableness of the probability of default, we performed testing on the underlying data provided for current and prior periods.
 For a sample of debt instruments, we tested the data fields by tracing back to the source documents and determined the risk rating.
 We tested the loss given default and exposure at default in the ECL calculation.
-Government grants During the audit, Management identified that Government grants received were not being accounting for in accordance with IAS 20 Accounting for Government Grants and Disclosures and corrected the error, resulting in restatements to the prior periods.
-Refer to notes 5 and 6 Our audit procedures included among others: Inspecting documentation relating to the grants received and released to the statement of comprehensive income.
-Reviewed the restatements and current period adjustments related to grants to ensure accuracy and adjustments related to grants to ensure accuracy and completeness.
-Assessed the sufficiency and appropriateness of the disclosures given in respect of government grants and the related restatements.